Dow Sets Another Record but Finishes Well Off Its Highs

 Some Asia-Pacific stock markets struggled after pockets of selling last week, notably in technology.
 Japan's Nikkei Stock Average closed down 0.5% as tech stocks again came under pressure.

 But other markets ended higher.
-After declining last week, Korea's Kopsi Composite Index added 1.1%, and Hong Kong's Hang Seng Index edged up 0.2%.
+After declining last week, Korea's Kospi Composite Index added 1.1%, and Hong Kong's Hang Seng Index edged up 0.2%.

 Write to Christopher Whittall at christopher.whittall@wsj.com and Akane Otani at akane.otani@wsj.com